GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 }
 ```

-### Enumeration definitions
+### Enumerations

-An enumeration data type is defined using the attribute *enumeration* to define a list of available/allowed values for the data type.
+Any data type exept *'xs:boolean'* may define a set of enumerated values using the attribute *enumeration*.
+If defined, only those discrete values are eligible.
+For example,
+- a data type to be used for priority can be defined as *'xs:string'* with the enumerated values *['high', 'medium', 'low']*.
+- a data type to be used for an effort in planning poker can be defined as *'xs:integer'* with the enumerated values *[0, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]*.

 SpecIF supports enumeration with multiple selection, so more than one value of an enumeration can be selected in a SpecIF property.
-This is expressed by setting the JOSN-attribute *multiple*.
-If it is set to *true*, multiple selection is allowed.
+If the JSON-attribute *multiple* is set to *true*, multiple selection is allowed.

 The following data type definitions show an example for an enumeration data type definition with SpecIF using the *xs:string* data type: